-What kayak is the best for kayak sailing?
+What kayak is the best for kayak sailing ?

 Any kayak, canoe or rowing craft will sail surprisingly well with a high performance sail with a solid well made rig.
 A Falcon Sail with a complete rigging kit will provide everything you need to get started.
+Near the end of the order process our store asks what kayak you plan to rig your sail on.
+We will analyze your kayak and create a custom rigging kit that has all the parts you need for a easy and solid installation.

 You do not need special kayak for kayak sailing.
 Whatever kayak you enjoy with no sail, will tell you what kayak is best for you for kayak sailing.
 The most common kayaks used are basic recreational kayaks.
 More advanced kayaks and canoes are popular for kayak and canoe sailing as well.
 The most important factor in choosing a kayak for sailing is having a kayak you enjoy most without even considering a sail.
 Choosing a paddle craft without considering sailing will result in a great choice of paddle craft for sailing.
 A Falcon Sail with a complete rigging kit includes everything you need for whatever kayak you plan to sail.